CmlLib/CmlLib.Core/README.md

 If you want to learn more like java runtime download, detail launch options, full methods, go to [wiki](https://merong)

 #### 1. Prepare
-Build 'CmlLib' project yourself and add reference to your project.
+Open the 'CmlLib' Project, restore nuget packages, build CmlLib Project. and add reference to 'CmlLib.dll', 'Newtonsoft.Json.dll', 'DotNetZip.dll' to your own project.

+write this on the top of your source code.

+      using CmlLib.Launcher;

 #### 2. Minecraft Initialize
 You should write this code before work.